bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 - Micro-USB Power Supply, 5V 2.5A (\$5)
 - [Pi Zero Case](https://flirc.tv/more/flirc-raspberry-pi-zero-case) (\$5--\$15)

-I did all the setup of my Pi Zero W in "headless" mode, so there was no need for plugging in keyboards or displays.
-I installed the latest Raspbian Lite image rather than a full distro with the desktop GUI, since I'd only be accessing the Pi-hole via SSH or the web-based admin dashboard.

-Read the full details in my [Headless Raspberry Pi Zero W Setup]({% post_url 2020-05-20-raspberry-pi-zero-w-setup %}) article.
+I set up my Pi Zero in "headless" mode, so there was no need for plugging in keyboards or displays.
+I installed the latest Raspbian Lite image since I'd only be accessing the Pi-hole via SSH or the web-based admin dashboard.
+For more details, see my [Headless Raspberry Pi Zero W Setup]({% post_url 2020-05-20-raspberry-pi-zero-w-setup %}) article.

-After I had my new Pi Zero up and running, I used the `raspi-config` tool to change the the hostname from `raspberrypi` to `pi-hole` to differentiate it from other Raspberry Pi devices on the network.
+After I had the Pi Zero up and running, I used the `raspi-config` tool to change the the hostname from `raspberrypi` to `pi-hole` to differentiate it from other Raspberry Pi devices on the network.

 ### 2. Assign the Pi-hole a Static IP Address

-> Option 2: DHCP enabled on Google Wifi, DHCP enabled on Pi-Hole: Google Wifi only gives an IP address to the Raspberry Pi, while the devices that connect to the Google Wifi will receive the IP address from the Raspberry Pi.

-- Google Wifi app on your phone
+Since Pi-hole is a server, it needs a static IP address to work properly.
+By default, Google Wifi uses [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) to dynamically assign IP addresses to devices on the network.
+Using the Google Wifi app on your phone, you can manually assign a static IP address to any device you choose.

-`Devices > pi-hole > ⋮ > Reserve IP`
+Open the Google Wifi app, and from the home network status screen select `Devices > pi-hole > ⋮ > Reserve IP`, where `pi-hole` is whatever hostname you chose for your Raspberry Pi.

-{% include image.html file="wifi-ip-reservation.png" %}
+{% include image.html file="wifi-ip-reservation.png" description="Assigning Pi-hole a Static IP address" %}

-Restart your Pi.
+You can leave the existing IP address as your static IP, or you can enter something different -- just make sure that whatever you choose is not already assigned to another device.
+When you're done, reboot your Raspberry Pi.

 ### 3. Install Pi-hole

-The simplest way to get up and running is to use Pi-hole's one-step automated install.
-As noted in the Pi-hole documentation, [curling and piping to bash](https://pi-hole.net/2016/07/25/curling-and-piping-to-bash) is controversial, so if you'd like to inspect the script before you run it, you may want to follow the instructions for [alternate installation methods](https://github.com/pi-hole/pi-hole/#alternative-install-methods).
+The simplest way to get Pi-hole up and running is to use the one-step automated installer.
+As noted in the documentation, [curling and piping to bash](https://pi-hole.net/2016/07/25/curling-and-piping-to-bash) is controversial, so if you'd like to inspect the script before you run it, you may want to follow the instructions for [alternate installation methods](https://github.com/pi-hole/pi-hole/#alternative-install-methods).

 Otherwise, paste the following command into a terminal session on your Pi: